 On March 11, 2011, the Great East Japan Earthquake triggered a severe nuclear accident at the Fukushima Daiichi Nuclear Power Plant in Japan.
 The accident culminated in significant releases of radioactive contaminants into the environment beginning March 12, 2011.
 The emissions were of significant domestic concern in Japan and resulted in low but measurable levels of radioactive contaminants world-wide.

 The following text provides a summary of the monitoring and assessment undertaken by Health Canada in response to the Fukushima Daiichi nuclear accident.

 The damaged nuclear power reactors in Japan do not pose a health risk to residents of British Columbia or the rest of Canada.
-Given the thousands of kilometers between Japan and Canada's west coast, any radioactive material that might have been carried eastward via wind currents was dispersed and diluted over the ocean long before it reached Canada.

 For more information, contact us or call 1-800 O-Canada.